ppchi/ppchiorg/about.md

 ## What are your politics?

 The Pink Pistols is a "single-issue" organization that focuses our efforts on the safe, legal, and effective use of firearms for self-defense.
-The Chicago chapter leadership would not describe themselves as "apolitical", but we do not take a public stance on behalf of the organization for issues that do not relate to our core mission.
+The Chicago chapter leadership would not describe ourselves as "apolitical", but we do not take a public stance on behalf of the organization for issues that do not relate to our core mission.

 ## Who's in charge of this thing?